Knoxville has some wonderful restaurants to choose from, from casual to fine dining. Our top recommendations include:

 Coolato Gelato at 524 Gay St.: Authentic gelato plus soups, salads and paninis.

-French Market Creperie, 526 S. Gay St.: This is an attractive spot for coffee.
+French Market Creperie: This is an attractive spot for coffee.
 They also have a full menu of sandwiches and salads plus many savory and sweet crepes to choose from.
+412 Clinch Ave.

-Coffee & Chocolate: Coffee bar and artisanal chocolates.
+Coffee & Chocolate: Each time I am in town, I stop in for coffee at this coffee bar and artisanal chocolate shop.
 327 Union St.

 Tupelo Honey Cafe: This is a local’s favorite which is located in the The Oliver Hotel.
 The wait can be long as they only take reservations for larger parties.